gabrielsoltz/ess-gitlab/README.md

 - Inventory Outputs: List with all runners not shared configured in the project
 - Default Baseline: `True`

+### Finding Strings in the code like libraries.
+Example for Log4J vulnerability.

+Needs to be used with flag `--scanlog4j`

+- Baseline Key: `project_log4j`
+- Inventory Outputs: List search output for all `log4j` matchs.
+- Default Baseline: List search output based on `log4j` and that matchs content of key `project_log4j`

 ## Baselines Examples

 ### Check if "Push Rules: Unsigned Commits" and "Push Rules: Comitter Check" are enabled for all projects (`*`)